MewsSystems/gitbook-channel-manager-api/deprecations/README.md

 The list of deprecations is as follows.
 Individual items are also highlighted in the [Changelog](../changelog/README.md) when they occur.
 Historic deprecations that have already been discontinued may not be listed.
 For more information, see our [Deprecations Policy](https://mews-systems.gitbook.io/open-api/staying-up-to-date/deprecations-policy).

-> **Important:** We strongly advise you to review this list and if you are using any of the deprecated items in your integration, to update your implementation accordingly and [contact Mews](mailto://partnersuccess@mews.com) for re-certification, if required.
+> **Important:** We strongly advise you to review this list and if you are using any of the deprecated items in your integration, to update your implementation accordingly.
+If the feature change requires re-certification, please [contact Mews](mailto://partnersuccess@mews.com) before making the change.

 The table columns have the following meanings: